Meredith Small

-Meredith Francesca Small (born 20 November 1950) is a professor emerita of Anthropology at Cornell University and popular science author.
+Meredith Francesca Small (born 20 November 1950) is a professor emerita of Anthropology at Cornell University, a popular science author, and a prominent American primatologist and anthropologist.
 She was born in St. Louis, Missouri.
-She has been widely published in academic journals, and her research is presented in her most popular book: Our Babies, Ourselves.
-She spent many years studying both people and primate behaviour.
-Her current area of interest is in the intersection of biology and culture, and how that has influenced parenting.
+She has been widely published in academic journals, and her research is presented in her most popular books: Our Babies, Ourselves Kids: How Biology and Culture Shape the Way We Raise Our Children, and What's Love Got to Do with It?.
+She spent many years studying both people and primate behavior.
+Her areas of interest are in the intersection of biology and culture, and how that has influenced parenting with an evolutionary focus.
+She specializes in female primate reproductive strategies, mating behavior, and is renowned for challenging cultured stereotypes regarding how we view infancy, parenthood, and various non-human female primates.

 Career

-Small entered the field in the late 1970s working on captive macaques at the California Primate Center in Davis, California, where she received a Ph.D. in 1980.
-She worked in the anthropological genetics laboratory of David Glenn Smith and spent one year in France studying the mating and mother-infant behavior of Barbary macaques.
-Small also spent some time in Bali, Indonesia, working on crab-eating or long-tail macaques.
+Small entered the field in the late 1970s working on captive macaques at the California Primate Center in Davis, California, where she received a Ph.D. in 1980 within biological anthropology.
+She trained as a primatologist and worked in the anthropological genetics laboratory of David Glenn Smith and spent one year in France studying the mating and mother-infant behavior of Barbary macaques.
+Small spent some time in Bali, Indonesia, working on crab-eating or long-tail macaques.
 In 1988 Small moved to Cornell University where she was a professor of anthropology until 2016, the first woman in the department to become a full professor.
 In 1995, she was named a Weiss Presidential Fellow, the highest teaching award at Cornell.

-Small began writing extensively for the popular audience just before her move to Cornell, and by the 1990s, Small shifted into mainstream journalism, writing articles for such publications as Natural History, Discover magazine, Scientific American and New Scientist.
-She regards this work as a form of teaching.
+She states that she spent thirty years teaching twenty-year-olds, and because it was her job to explore and learn about the world around her, this further fostered her passion for learning and communicating anthropology to the general public.

+In Small's research, she challenged gendered and cultural regarding infancy and parenthood.
+She highlighted in her career that female primates exhibit agency and are not passive actors in reproduction, and even challenges male primate stereotypes arguing that they, too, can participate in parenting.
+She primarily focused on social dynamics in non-human and human primates, observes differing mating partnerships, discusses evolutionary mating and parenthood theories, and counters earlier male-centric models of fatherhood and mating systems.
+She frequently explored intersections of human culture and her research on non-human primates and how evolutionary history and culture influence reproduction, mating pairs, and parenthood and how those are all connected.

+As noted by her page on Cornell University, Small has a research focus on macaques in captivity in the wild, female mating behavior, alloparent care, biological and physiological measures of reproductive success, the intersection of biology and culture, the evolution of human behavior, and how biology and culture influence parenting styles.
+Despite her having a wide span in academic journals and teachings, she currently works primarily with the media.